-For a more detailed description, including exceptions and special rules, see Regulatory Process in Virginia (Virginia Register of Regulations).
+For a more detailed description, including exceptions and special rules, check Regulatory Process in Virginia (Va.
+Register of Regulations).

-The Virginia Administrative Code is the official source for promulgated rules and regulations currently in effect.
-It is organized by subject in 24 titles, and is updated twice a year with an Annual Supplement located in the front of each volume.
-In print, there is a General Index as well as indexes at the back of each title.
-There is also a conversion table which translates Virginia Register provisions.
+The Virginia Administrative Code (Va.
+Admin.
+Code) is the official source for promulgated rules and regulations currently in effect.
+It is organized by subject in 24 titles.
 Each regulation entry in the Virginia Administrative Code includes the text of the regulation and historical notes with information about its proposed and final entry in the Virginia Register, amendment information, and annotations to statutory law, case law and secondary sources.
 The Administrative Code also publishes Executive Orders, meeting and hearing schedules, and general information about agencies.